-Health expenditure occurs where money is spent on health goods and services.
-Health expenditure data includes health expenditure by governments as well as individuals and other non-government sources such as private health insurers.
+Health expenditure is money spent on health goods and services.
+It includes money spent by governments as well as by individuals and other non-government funders, such as private health insurers.
 The providers of health goods and services include hospitals, primary health care providers such as general practitioners (GPs), and other health professionals.

 Source: AIHW health expenditure database.

 Of the $155 billion spent in 2013–14, $145 billion was recurrent health expenditure.
 In 2013–14, $59 billion was spent on Hospitals in Australia, increasing in real terms from $37 billion in 2003–04 (Figure 2.2.2).
 The share of recurrent expenditure accounted for by Hospitals remained relatively constant over the decade, at around 40%.

 Primary health care expenditure was $55 billion in 2013–14, around 38% of recurrent expenditure.
 This was an increase, adjusted for inflation, from $34 billion in 2003–04.
 In 2012–13 and 2013–14, Unreferred medical services (largely GP services) attracted the highest share of Primary health care expenditure, at 19.1% and 19.3% respectively.
 Unreferred medical services cost $10.6 billion in 2013–14, with $8.7 billion funded by the Australian Government.
 Expenditure on pharmaceuticals through the Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS), referred to as Benefit-paid pharmaceuticals, and included in the Primary health care group, was $10.1 billion in 2013–14.